Langar (Sufism): Etymology

+Langar (لنگر) is originally a Persian word meaning "anchor" or "a place for resting."
+The term was later adopted into Punjabi, in which it was used by the founder of the Langar practice and institution, and eventually entered other South Asian languages.

+History

+The institution and practice of langar were first initiated by Baba Farid, a Punjabi Muslim saint of the Chishti Order, a prominent Sufi tradition.
+By the 12th and 13th centuries, the concept of langar had become common among Sufi communities across the Indian subcontinent.
+It is referenced in historical texts such as the Jawahir al-Faridi, compiled in 1623 CE.

+The practice of langar — offering free food to all visitors regardless of background — was later adopted by the Sikhs, who institutionalized it further as a central part of their religious and social practice.

+Traditionally, food was (and still is) prepared in a large cauldron known as a deg and served within the precincts of a dargah (Sufi shrine).

 Religious meaning

 Serving food to the needy has been a rich tradition among Sufis, especially of the Chishti Order.

 There is extensive use of free food imagery and metaphor in Sufi writings.
 Sugar and other sweet foods represent the sweetness of piety and community with God, while salt symbolizes purity and incorruptibility.
 The transformation of the raw wheat to finished bread is used as an analogy for Sufi spiritual development.

 Sufi ritual observances (dhikr) are concerned with remembrance of God through exaltation and praise.
 Singing, dancing, and drumming are commonly part of such rituals, as is sharing of food.
 The tradition of langar was also adopted by the Sikh community, where it goes by the same name.